RyanTaylor37/VehicleSim/README.md

 # Writing an autonomous vehicle client

 The file example_project.jl outlines a recommended architecture for ingesting sensor messages and creating vehicle commands.

+# Connect to Follow Cam

+After client for controlling car generated.
+IT will provide an ip address to be put into web browser to follow vehicle